-In order to solve NUG30, the mathematicians started with a sequential solver based upon a branch-and-bound tree search technique.
-Although the sophistication level of the solver was enough to drastically reduce the amount of compute time it would take to determine a solution, the amount of time was still considerable.
 To combat this computation hurdle, a parallel implementation of the solver was developed which fit the master-worker model.
 The actual computation itself was managed by Condor's Master-Worker (MW) problem solving environment.
 MW submitted work to Condor-G, which provided compute resources from around the world by both direct flocking to other Condor pools and by gliding in to other compute resources accessible via the Globus GRAM protocol.
-Remote System Calls, part of

-Condor's standard universe, was used as the I/O service between the master and the workers.
+Remote System Calls, part of Condor's standard universe, was used as the I/O service between the master and the workers.
 Checkpointing was performed every 15 minutes for fault tolerance.
 All of these technologies were introduced earlier in this paper.

-The end result: a solution to NUG30 was discovered utilizing Condor-G in a computational run of less than one week.
-During this week, over 95,000 CPU hours were used to solve the over 540 billion linear assignment problems necessary to crack NUG30.
-Condor-G allowed the mathematicians to harness over 2500 CPUs at ten different sites (eight Condor pools, one compute cluster managed by PBS, and one supercomputer managed by LSF) spanning eight different institutions.
+The end result: a solution to NUG30 was discovered utilizing Condor-Gin a computational run of less than one week.
+During this week, over 95,000 CPU hours were used to solve the over 540 billion linear assignment problems necesary to crack NUG30.
+Condor-Gallowed the mathematicians to harness over 2500 CPUs at ten different sites (eight Condor pools, one compute cluster managed by PBS, and one supercomputer managed by LSF) spanning eight different institutions.
 Additional statistics about the NUG30 run are presented in Table I.

-11. Conclusion
+Conclusion

 Through its lifetime, the Condor software has grown in power and flexibility.
 As other systems such as Kerberos, PVM, and Java have reached maturity and widespread deployment, Condor has adjusted to accommodate the needs of users and administrators without sacrificing its essential design.
-In fact, the Condor kernel shown in Figure 2 has not changed at all since 1988.
+In fact, the Condor kernel shown in Figure 3 has not changed at all since 1988.
 Why is this?

 We believe the key to lasting system design is to outline structures first in terms of responsibility rather than expected functionality.
 This may lead to interactions which, at first blush, seem complex.
 Consider, for example, the four steps to matchmaking shown in Figure 11 or the six steps to accessing a file shown in Figures 16 and 17.
-Every step is necessary for discharging a component's responsibility.
+Yet, every step is necessary for discharging a component's responsibility.
+The matchmaker is responsible for enforcing community policies, so the agent cannot claim a resource without its blessing.
+The shadow is responsible for enforcing the user's policies, so the sandbox cannot open a file without its help.
 The apparent complexity preserves the independence of each component.
 We may update one with more complex policies and mechanisms without harming another.

 The Condor project will also continue to grow.
-The project is home to a variety of systems research ventures in addition to the flagship Condor software, such as the ClassAd [58] resource management language, the Hawkeye [4] cluster management system, the NeST storage appliance [14]. and the Public Key Infrastructure Lab.
-[7] In these and other ventures, the project seeks to gain the hard but valuable experience of nurturing research concepts into production software.
-To this end, the project is a key player in collaborations such as the National Middleware Initiative [5] that aim to harden and disseminate research systems as stable tools for end users.
+The project is home to a variety of systems research ventures in addition to the flagship Condor software.
+These include the Bypass [71] toolkit, the ClassAd [57] resource management language, the Hawkeye [4] cluster management system, the NeST storage appliance [18]. and the Public Key Infrastructure Lab.
+[10] In these and other ventures, the project seeks to gain the hard but valuable experience of nurturing research concepts into production software.
+To this end, the project is a key player in collaborations such as the National Middleware Initiative (NMI) [8] that aim to harden and disseminate research systems as stable tools for end users.
 The project will continue to train students, solve hard problems, and accept and integrate good solutions from others.